 We operate in a single reporting unit, and we assess the possibility of impairment by comparing the carrying amount of the reporting unit to its estimated fair value.
-Our most recent annual assessment of goodwill and indefinite-lived intangible assets, which we refer to as the 2014 Analysis, was performed on October 1, 2014.
-We determined the estimated fair value of our reporting unit based on a combination of a market approach using comparable public companies (guideline company method) and the income approach using discounted cash flows, consistent with the approach we utilized in our analysis performed in 2013.
-These valuation techniques involve the use of estimates and assumptions.
-We believe that the assumptions and estimates used to determine the estimated fair value of our reporting unit are reasonable.
-However, these estimates are inherently subjective and there are a number of factors, including factors outside of our control, that could cause actual results to differ from our estimates.
-Changes in estimates and assumptions could have a significant impact on whether or not an impairment charge is recognized and also the magnitude of any such charge.
-Any changes to our key assumptions about our businesses and our prospects, timing or amounts of projected cash flows, or changes in market conditions, could cause the fair value of our reporting unit to fall below its carrying value, resulting in a potential impairment charge.
+Our most recent annual assessment of goodwill and indefinite-lived intangible assets, which we refer to as the 2015 Analysis, was performed on October 1, 2015.
+Historically, we have determined the estimated fair value of our reporting unit based on a combination of a market approach using comparable public companies (guideline company method) and the income approach using discounted cash flows.
+These valuation techniques have involved the use of estimates and assumptions.
+However, as a result of a decrease in the Company's stock price and related market capitalization (one-year low) around the test date of the 2015 Analysis, management determined that the Company's market capitalization represented the best estimate of fair value of the reporting unit as of the test date.